-- (a) Institutional investors are allowed to invest an additional 10 per cent of their total retail assets under management in African assets. - (b) The provisions of subsection (G) above should also be adhered to in respect of any offshore acquisitions held indirectly via a local private equity fund. - (c) African debt encompasses debt securities issued and listed on a South African exchange by African governments, African public entities, African local authorities, African development agencies and by non-African development institutions where the funds raised are earmarked for use in Africa. - (d) African assets can be acquired as follows: - (aa) directly by acquiring foreign currency denominated portfolio assets in Africa through foreign currency transfers from South Africa.
-A collective investment scheme in South Africa sanctioned by the Financial Sector Conduct Authority is preferred in instances where the institutional investor wishes to obtain direct African exposure by means of a pooling arrangement (e.g. an African fund set up specifically by a managing institution);

-- (bb) indirectly by acquiring approved inward listed debt instruments listed on a South African exchange and classified as 'African'.
-(See (c) above for the criteria for 'African' classification); - (cc) indirectly, on application to the Financial Surveillance Department through an Authorised Dealer, through a foreign registered fund mandated to invest into Africa.
+- (d) For statistical purposes the quarterly asset allocation report should continue to be completed in its existing format, indicating the investments in offshore as well as the African assets separately.
+The combined exposure, i.e. offshore and African, should not exceed the prudential limit of 45 per cent of retail assets under management.
+In terms of investments in African assets, the following is applicable: - (aa) African debt encompasses debt securities issued and listed on a South African exchange by African governments, African public entities, African local authorities, African development agencies and by non-African development institutions where the funds raised are earmarked for use in Africa. - (bb) African assets can be acquired as follows: - (1) directly by acquiring foreign currency denominated portfolio assets in Africa through foreign currency transfers from South Africa.
+A collective investment scheme in South Africa sanctioned by the Financial Sector Conduct Authority is preferred in instances where the institutional investor wishes to obtain direct African exposure by means of a pooling arrangement (e.g. an African fund set up specifically by a managing institution); - (2) indirectly by acquiring approved inward listed debt instruments listed on a South African exchange and classified as 'African'.
+(See (d)(aa) above for the criteria for 'African' classification); - (3) indirectly, on application to the Financial Surveillance Department through an Authorised Dealer, through a foreign registered fund mandated to invest into Africa.
 The foreign registered fund should be mandated to invest at least 75 per cent of funds under management into Africa.
-A copy of the mandate or prospectus must accompany such application; or - (dd) indirectly, on application to the Financial Surveillance Department through an Authorised Dealer, through investments in instruments issued by African entities that are listed on non-African exchanges to raise funds earmarked for use in Africa. - (e) This dispensation should not be used by an institutional investor to circumvent the adherence to the respective prudential limits by routing investments earmarked for the offshore market via Africa, where the institutional investor can influence the decision making process. - (f) Compliance with the African allowance limit does not preclude an institutional investor from also having to comply with any relevant prudential regulations as administered by the Financial Sector Conduct Authority.
+A copy of the mandate or prospectus must accompany such application; or - (4) indirectly, on application to the Financial Surveillance Department through an Authorised Dealer, through investments in instruments issued by African entities that are listed on non-African exchanges to raise funds earmarked for use in Africa. - (e) Compliance with the prudential limit does not preclude an institutional investor from also having to comply with any relevant prudential regulations as administered by the Financial Sector